liborty/TokenCrypt/README.md

 # TokenCrypt [<img alt="GitHub last commit" src="https://img.shields.io/github/last-commit/liborty/tokencrypt/HEAD?logo=github">](https://github.com/liborty/tokencrypt) [![Actions Status](https://github.com/liborty/TokenCrypt/workflows/test/badge.svg)](https://github.com/liborty/TokenCrypt/actions)

-**Efficiently compress and securely encrypt directories containing  hexadecimal security tokens, base64 data, text, binary and any other types of files.
+**Efficiently compress and securely encrypt directories trees containing  hexadecimal security tokens, base64 data, text, binary and any other types of files.
 High security with ease of use.**

 **Disclaimer:** use at your own risk!
 No warranties are given or implied.
 By downloading this software, you agree not to use it for unethical purposes.

-**Warning:** the encryption keys and the encrypted files are written to two separate subdirectories in the current directory.
+**Warning:** the encryption keys and the encrypted files are written to two separate directories.
 Should you subsequently lose track of the association between them or lose the keys entirely, it will not be possible to reconstruct your original data!
-When encrypting many directories, take care to exactly mirror their structure with the generated key directories.
+When encrypting many different directories, take care to record the mappings.

 ## Introduction

-`Ncrpt` reads given input directory containing API tokens, base64 files and any other types of files.
+`ncrpt` reads given input directory containing API tokens, base64 files and any other types of files.
 It recognises hexadecimal files and base64 files and converts them to compact binary data.
-It then selects the best compression method for each file and finally encrypts them all with high security.
+It selects the best compression method individually for each file and finally encrypts them all with high security.
-Subdirectories are ignored, there is no recursive descent into them.
+Subdirectories are processed recursively with -r option.

 Internet security tokens usually consist of 32, 64 or more hexadecimal characters.
 They are increasingly used to facilitate secure access over the internet protocols